The Landing of the Mohawks of the Bay of Quinte

 Interpretation of the Flag of the Tyendinaga Mohawk Territory

 WHITE: Emblem of something good, of peace and purity.

 PURPLE: Emblem of more important affairs of a civic nature.

 Because of his ability to see far, the Peacemaker placed him at the top of the Great Tree of Peace.
 If he sees in the distance any evil approaching or any danger threatening, he will at once warn the Haudenosaunee, the People of the Confederacy.

 Symbolizes the Great Peace and the Great Law (Kaianerekowa) that was established by the Five Nations of the Haudenosaunee.

 It is provided thus: There are now the Five Nations League Chiefs standing with joined hands in a circle… be firm so that if a tree should fall upon your joined hands, it should not separate you or weaken your hold.
 So shall the strength of your union be preserved.

 Her Majesty’s Royal Chapel of the Mohawks, built in 1843 is one of six Royal chapels outside of Great Britain and is of great historic significance to the Mohawk people and to the colonial history of Canada.

-Christ Church is embarking on a major restoration project.
-Due to decades of natural again, major restoration of all the exterior components of the building is required.
-Some structural work has been completed but there is much more necessary to maintain this historic site.
-For more information on the Church and how to make a donation, click here.
+Christ Church recently underwent a major restoration project.
+Due to decades of natural aging, major restoration has taken place to all exterior components of the building.
+This undertaking was necessary to maintain this historic site.
+For more information on the Church, click here.

-A Mohawk of National Historic Significance, born August 10th, 1841 at Grand River, the territory of the Six Nations people, near what is now known as Brantford, Ontario.
+A Mohawk of national historic significance, Doctor Oronhyatekha was born August 10, 1841 at Grand River.
+This is the territory of the Six Nations people, near what is now known as Brantford, Ontario.
 During his lifetime and years later, his efforts and successes had a profound effect on the social and economic policies of Canada at the time of it’s greatest changes and growth.
 Read more here about the life of Orohyatekha (Burning Sky).